Characterization of the strong divisibility property for generalized Fibonacci polynomials: Identities and other properties of generalized Fibonacci polynomials

 From the first case in this proof we know that $\gcd(G_{2k}^{*}(x),G_{2k-1}^{*}(x))=1$.
 This implies that $\gcd(G_{2k+1}^{*}(x),G_{2k-1}^{*}(x))=\gcd(d(x),G_{2k-1}^{*}(x))$.
 This and Lemma \ref{gcdlemmas} imply that

 This completes the proof of part (1). \end{proof}

-\section{Identities and other properties of Generalized Fibonacci Polynomials}
+\section{Identities and other properties of generalized Fibonacci polynomials}

-In this section we present some identities that the GFP satisfy.
-These identities are required for the proofs of certain divisibility properties of the GFP.
+In this section we present some identities that the GFPs satisfy.
+These identities are required for the proofs of certain divisibility properties of the GFPs.
 The results in this section are proved using the Binet formulas (see Section \ref{General:Fibonacci:Polynomial}).
-Proposition \ref{divisity:Hogat:property1} part (1) is a variation of a result proved by Hoggatt and Long \cite{HoggattLong}, similarly Proposition \ref{divisity:property:fibonacci} is a variation of a divisibility property proved by them in the same paper.
+Proposition \ref{divisity:Hogat:property1} part (1) is a variation of a result proved in \cite{HoggattLong}, similarly Proposition \ref{divisity:property:fibonacci} is a variation of a divisibility property proved by them in the same paper.
+A collection of this type of identities for GFPs can be found in \cite{florezMcanallyMuk}.